quantumrag/submicro-execution-engine/README.md

 ---

-## Hardware Validation & Future Work

-Full validation of kernel-bypass networking and FPGA-based inference requires access to specific NIC and FPGA hardware (e.g., DPDK-enabled NICs, FPGA accelerator cards).

-The current repository focuses on architecture, interfaces, and software-level integration.
-Hardware-backed benchmarking and production-grade bitstreams are planned future work and would require dedicated hardware access and funding.

-**Hardware-specific NIC and FPGA integrations are available commercially.
-If you are interested in sponsoring hardware validation or collaborating on vendor-specific implementations, feel free to reach out.**
+This repository is open for research and evaluation.

+Hardware-specific integrations (kernel-bypass NICs, FPGA inference pipelines), production hardening, and vendor-specific optimizations are not bundled due to hardware dependency, but are available commercially.

+If you are interested in:
+- NIC-specific kernel-bypass implementations
+- FPGA-based inference pipelines
+- Latency benchmarking and tuning
+- Architecture reviews for low-latency systems

+Please reach out for collaboration or commercial support.

 ### Kernel-bypass NICs